ManuBoca92/hudl-tech-test/README.md

 # hudl-tech-test

-### Test cases

-- Login with valid credentials
-- Login with invalid credentials and verify the error message
-- Login with missing credentials and verify the error message

 ## Setup

-I will using Page Object Model to setup the test framework.
+I setup the test framework using Page Object Model.
 They advantages of using POM are;

 - Makes our code cleaner and easy to understand.
 - Tests are more readable, flexible, and maintainable.
 - Re-usable code that reduces redundancy of code.
-- Shorten the learning curve for teststa nd help QA teams meet timelines.
+- Shorten the learning curve for testers and help QA teams meet timelines.

+### Test cases

+- Login with valid credentials
+- Login with invalid credentials and verify the error message
+- Login with missing credentials (email or password) and verify the error message

 ### Drivers

-Drivers can be set in system path for this project I have put all drivers inside `drivers` directory.
-For this project I used Chrome and Firefox drivers but other drivers for IE, Safari can be used.
+Drivers can be set in system path on your local machine, but for this project I have put all drivers inside `drivers` director and I only used Chrome and Firefox drivers, but other drivers such as IE, Safari can be used.
 Please note that you need to have the browser of the driver you instead to use installed on your local machine.

 - In case the `chromedriver` doesn't work, please download the chromedriver version that correlates with the same version of your Chrome browser and swap it for this one.